The Number of Financial Institutions Issuing Brokered CDs Temporarily Declines

 The subsequent decline was due to, first, the rise in the federal funds rate to 2.5% at year-end 2018, maintaining that rate above other short-term yields, and raising interest rates on brokered CDs above other deposit rates and short-term T-Bill and T-Note yields in 2019.
 As a result, the growth in the number of institutions issuing brokered CDs less than $250,000 slowed to 1,278 by year-end 2019.
 Second, the advent of Covid-19 in the first quarter of 2020 reduced short-term US Treasuries to zero, as the Federal Reserve stimulated the economy.
-As a result, financial institutions issuing brokered CDs fell to 1,141 by the end of the third quarter.
+As a result, financial institutions issuing brokered CDs declined, falling to 866 in the second quarter of 2021.

 At IDC Financial Publishing (IDCFP), we project a future resumption of growth in the total value of brokered CDs less than $250,000.
-The number of institutions issuing these CDs is expected to decline to 1000 for year-end 2020 and remain there through 2021.
-Then, following economic recovery from Covid-19 and a more positive yield curve, the forecast for the number of institutions issuing these CDs to rise again, reaching 1,450 by the end of 2023 (see Chart I & II).
+The number of institutions issuing these CDs is expected to continue to decline through 2021Q4.
+Then, following economic recovery from Covid-19 and a more positive yield curve, the forecast for the number of institutions issuing these CDs to rise again, reaching 1,000 by the end of 2023 (see Chart I & II).

 The Value of Brokered CDs per Issuing Institution Continues to Rise on Trend

 Each quarter, IDCFP estimates the total value of brokered CDs less than $250K and divides it by the total number of financial institutions issuing these CDs.
 This determines the estimated average value of insured brokered CDs per issuing financial institution.
 In the 4th quarter of 2008, the average value peaked at $166 million, and then fell to $137 million in 2010, due to the banking crisis.
 Since then, the value per institution has risen, reaching a peak of $361 million in the 1st quarter of 2020.
-With the advent of Covid-19 and near-zero short-term treasury yields, brokered CDs per issuing bank fell to $319.8 million as of September 30th, 2020 and estimated to fall again to $300 million with the release of 2020Q4 reports and remain at $300 million in 2021.
-However, with economic recovery in 2022 and 2023, the forecast of this future dollar growth will be $14.5 million per quarter, reaching a record average of $416 million by year-end 2023 (see Chart III).
+With the advent of Covid-19 and near-zero short-term treasury yields, brokered CDs per issuing bank fell to a low of $276.9 million as of March 31st, 2021, but are again on the rise, and projected to reach $290 million by the end of the year.
+With continued economic recovery, the forecast of this future dollar growth will be $1.25 million per quarter in 2022 and 2023, reaching an average of $300 million by year-end 2023 (see Chart III).

 Following economic recovery from Covid-19, stimulus from Federal spending, i.e., infrastructure spending, and other government initiatives, will supplement the increase in private spending.
-As forecasted by the Federal Reserve, GDP growth is expected to expand to 4.2% this year, 3.2% in 2022, and 2.4% in 2023.
+As forecasted by the Federal Reserve, GDP growth is expected to expand to 7.0% this year, 3.3% in 2022, and 2.4% in 2023.
 This, in turn, will create bank lending, as the U.S. 5-year yield continues to rise toward 1%, and increase the number of financial institutions issuing brokered CDs.
-Currently, outstanding brokered CDs account for 30% of their time deposits, up from 19% in the 4th quarter of 2008.
-This percentage has grown on trend from 2008 to 2019 but is expected to level off at 30% through year-end 2023.
+Currently, outstanding brokered CDs account for 28% of their time deposits, up from 17% in the 4th quarter of 2008.
+This percentage has grown on trend from 2008 to 2019 and is expected to reach 30% by year-end 2023.

 To forecast growth of DTC brokered CDs outstanding, we multiply the number of commercial banks, savings institutions, and credit unions with outstanding brokered CDs, times our estimate of the average of insured brokered CDs per issuing financial institution.
-Though we expect total brokered CDs will continue to decline to $300 billion and remain there through 2021Q4, we anticipate a reversal and that number to double by year-end 2023.
+Though we expect total brokered CDs will continue to decline to $232 billion and remain there through 2021Q4, we anticipate a rebound in 2022, with the total reaching $300 billion by year-end 2023.

 The Federal Reserve Policy into 2023 Remains Depressing Short-Term Yields to Aid in Economic Recovery